Buster-2002/wot-bans/readme.md

 Made by [Buster#5741](https://discord.com/users/764584777642672160)

 ## Introduction
-The code found in `gm_bans.py` and `ranked_bans.py` are used to generate lists of banned people for global map events and ranked seasons respectively.
-Using this code I will attempt to do so whenever possible.
+The code found in `wot-bans/globalmap.py` and `wot-bans/ranked.py` are used to generate lists of banned people for global map events and ranked seasons respectively.
+Using this code I will attempt to do so whenever possible, and publish the lists.

 ## Previous lists